 16. Pizza Cut with Scissors

 In Bergamo, they are serious about pizza.
-We saw huge rectangular sheets with a wide array of toppings.
+We saw huge rectangular sheets with a wide array of toppings on our weekend city break.
 Want to know the most awesome part about pizza in Bergamo?
 The pizza slices are cut with scissors for maximum efficiency.
 Genius!

 17. A Day Trip from Bergamo to Lecco

-Bergamo is located just a short train ride away from the Italian Lakes region.
+Bergamo is located just a short train ride away from the Italian Lakes region including Lake Como and Lake Iseo.
 In less than an hour, we had arrived in Lecco.
 We took time to explore the weekend arts and crafts market before embarking on a stroll along serene Lake Como.
-This day trip to Lecco is a relaxing break from the hustle and bustle of Bergamo.
+This day trip to Lecco is a relaxing break from the hustle and bustle of the weekend in Bergamo.

-Have you also been to Bergamo for a weekend or are you considering making the trip?
+Have you also spent a weekend in Bergamo or are you considering making the trip?
 What would you recommend adding to our list?
-Bergamo is such an easy weekend city break from Dublin that we can always go back again!
+A Bergamo weekend is such an easy weekend city break from Dublin that we can always go back again!